CGNS/HDF5 - An HPC implementation#

 This section specifies the exact manner in which, under CGNS conventions, data structures (the SIDS) are to be stored in, i.e., mapped onto, the file structure provided by the HDF database manager.
-Adherence to the mapping conventions guarantees uniform meaning and location of CFD data within HDF files, and thereby allows the construction of universal software to read and write the data.
+Adherence to the mapping conventions guarantees uniform meaning and location of CFD data within HDF files, thereby allowing the construction of universal software to read and write the data.

-Refer to the HDF5 web site for further information about HDF5.
+Refer to the HDF5 website for further information about HDF5.

 The CGNS node is an HDF5 group.
 It contains attributes, an optional dataset and optional child groups.
 This structure is required and can be extended by other implementers as long as the following requirements are fulfilled.